 The two additional ads had little detail and no seller or designer's name was given:

-The only ad found that listed the seller as "Piper Automotive" was called "The Lance" that appears to be similar to the Gazelle, but no specifics were given.
+The only ad found that listed a seller as "Piper Auto" was called "The Lance" that appears to be similar to the Gazelle, but no specifics were given.

 A Piper Motor Company was found in Bloomfield Iowa with the owner listed as Eric Piper.
 It is not known if this is the company that sold the above "Lance", but it appears not to be the company that Bill and Tom Piper owned.

 It was then recommended by other Board Members that John Piper, brother to Bill and Tom be contacted to see what he knew about his brother's venture.
 In an email of October 2016, John Piper wrote:

 - Tom and Bill worked together on their kit car in the San Francisco area in the early to mid 80's.
 As far as I knew, it was their design.